MajidMehrnia/DataCenter-Cooling-System/README.md

-# Advanced Thermal Management for Data Centers
+# Advanced Data Center Design and Simulation
 <tr>
     <td class="text-column" width=1200>This project provides a framework for modeling and analyzing data center cooling systems with a focus on thermal management and system performance.
     </td>